codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 ### Summary of actions and results of migration phase B

-Here is a summary of customer actions at the end of 15th March 2020
+Here is a summary of customer actions at the end of 15th April 2020

 * Setup a default registry in your Codefresh account for the registry that is used in push steps as well as caching
 * Decide if you want your build steps to push automatically to the default registry or not